Western (Wailing) Wall, Jerusalem

 Western (Wailing) Wall, Jerusalem (must see)

-The Wailing Wall has been the site of Jewish pilgrimage and prayer since at least the 300s CE, and is considered to be one of the holiest places for Jews because of its proximity to the Temple Mount.
-The name “wailing” derives from the Jewish practice of mourning the loss of the Holy Temple on the Temple Mount.
-The plaza in front of the wall was built after the Six-Day War as a gathering place for worshipers.
+The wall has been a place of Jewish prayer since at least the 4th century AD and is considered sacred because of its proximity to the Temple Mount.
+The term “wailing” comes from the tradition of mourning the destruction of the Temple.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Jerusalem.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.